The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Small business loans are accessible through banks, credit unions and online lenders.
-But with so many options, it can take time to identify which lender is best.
+But with so many options, choosing a lender for your small business can take time.

 To narrow down your list of options and find the right fit for your business, consider each lender’s eligibility criteria and reputation.
 Also, if it’s an option, get prequalified with the lenders you’re considering and compare loan quotes to make a wise financial decision.